LordLiang/From-Rigging-to-Waving/README.md

 ### **2. Download the pretrained checkpoints**

-To download the UniAnimate models, please follow the commands provided in the [UniAnimate GitHub repository](https://github.com/ali-vilab/UniAnimate).
-After that, you can download our domain-adapted model from **.
+To download the UniAnimate models, please follow the commands provided in the [UniAnimate](https://github.com/ali-vilab/UniAnimate).
+After that, you can download our domain-adapted model from [Baidu]（https://pan.baidu.com/s/14GqXTFgK4d8i5wCVOwWtBA?pwd=r5do）.

 Once downloaded, move the checkpoints to the `checkpoints/` directory.
 The model weights will be organized in the `./checkpoints/` directory as follows: